rvtr/TDT/README.md

 - View basic title header info.

 ## Notes
-- Backup your SD card!
+- Backup your SD card and your NAND!
 Nothing bad should happen, but this is an early release so who knows.

 - This cannot be used to install cartridge games or older DS homebrew.